 Looking for the best British seaside holidays for a foodie staycation?
 Need a gourmet seaside break?
 Read our guide to the best British seaside holidays, from Devon and Cornwall to Suffolk, Sussex and Yorkshire.
 Please check with specific venues for the most up-to-date opening information and reservation requirements.

 The genteel coastal town of Deal, on the Kent coast, has gone hip in recent years, attracting artists and second-homers from Hackney and Dalston, who can bomb down to “Dealston” in just over an hour thanks to a fast train service from St Pancras.

-Sleep: The Rose is a renovated Victorian inn on Deal’s high street.
-Downstairs is a bar, restaurant and lounge full of bright vintage furniture, while upstairs are eight bedrooms, each painted in a unique bold hue, inspired by the bright beach balls and deckchairs of the local seaside, just a few steps away.
+The Rose is a renovated Victorian inn on Deal’s high street.
+Downstairs is a bar, restaurant and lounge full of bright vintage furniture, while upstairs are eight bedrooms, each painted in a unique bold hue, inspired by the bright beach balls and deckchairs of the seaside.

-Breakfast is impressive at The Rose.
-There’s a relaxed vibe in the morning, with magazine and papers piled high and the menu chalked on a blackboard.
-Vegetarians can fill up on roast mushrooms, oregano, goats cheese and toast, while the Nordically inclined can opt for the Scandi breakfast plate – smoked salmon with avocado, egg, dill, whipped cream cheese and toast.
+There’s a relaxed vibe at breakfast with magazines and papers piled high and the menu chalked on a blackboard.
+Vegetarians can fill up on roast mushrooms with oregano and goats cheese on toast, while the Nordically inclined can opt for the Scandi breakfast plate – smoked salmon with avocado, egg, dill, whipped cream cheese and toast.

-Stop for ice cream at 1960s-style Deal Beach Parlour or for fish and chips at Middle Street Fish Bar after taking a stroll on deal’s shingle beach, fronted by multi-coloured fisherman’s cottages, is five minutes’ walk from the hotel; walk to Walmer Castle at one end and visit Deal Pier on your way back.
+Stop for ice cream at 1960s-style Deal Beach Parlour or for fish and chips at Middle Street Fish Bar after taking a stroll on deal’s shingle beach, fronted by multi-coloured fisherman’s cottages.
+Walk to Walmer Castle at one end and visit Deal Pier on your way back.

 Read our full review of The Rose here